masteringmodernpayments/book/initial_app.md

     <p class="notice"><%= notice %></p>
     <p class="alert"><%= alert %></p>

+Also, you'll want to delete `public/index.html` because it gets in Devise's way.

 Now, let's create a User for devise to work with:

     $ bundle exec rails generate devise User